-- "a style, the representation scheme in which the ViewPoint [sic] expresses what it can see (examples of styles are data flow analysis, entity-relationship-attribute modelling, Petri nets, equational logic, and so on); - a domain defines which part of the 'world' delineated in the style (given that the style defines a structured representation) can be seen by the ViewPoint (for example, a lift-control system would include domains such as user, lift and controller); - a specification, the statements expressed in the ViewPoint's style describing particular domains; - a work plan, how and in what circumstances the contents of the specification can be changed; [and] - a work record, an account of the current state of the development."
+- a domain defines which part of the 'world' delineated in the style (given that the style defines a structured representation) can be seen by the ViewPoint (for example, a lift-control system would include domains such as user, lift and controller); - a specification, the statements expressed in the ViewPoint's style describing particular domains; - a work plan, how and in what circumstances the contents of the specification can be changed; [and] - a work record, an account of the current state of the development."

 Easterbrook [15] simplifies this description by defining a viewpoint as "the formatted representation of a perspective", and notes that a perspective is a "more abstract version of a viewpoint".
 In effect, a viewpoint is the formalisation of a particular perspective, so there is a one-to-one correspondence between a viewpoint and the perspective it formalises, as illustrated in Fig. 1.

 The term 'viewpoint' is very similar to the term 'view' as used in multi-view editing systems [5, 20, 27, 30].
-These terms refer to different concepts, however: a 'view' is more akin to the concept of a description, which will be introduced in Section 4.
-The similarity of the two terms has led to some confusion: the terms 'viewpoint' and 'view' have been used interchangeably in the past [27].
+These terms refer to different concepts, however: a 'view' is more akin to the concept of a description, which will be introduced in Sect.
+4. The similarity of the two terms has led to some confusion: the terms 'viewpoint' and 'view' have been used interchangeably in the past [27].